maxdegers/Minishell/README.md

 ## About
 ___
-This project is focused on creating a minimalistic shell, which is a program that allows users to interact with their operating system by typing commands.
-By participating in this project, individuals can learn how to create a functional and efficient shell that performs tasks such as running programs, managing input and output, and handling errors.
+Minishell, as part of the 42 curriculum, is a simplified version of a UNIX shell.
+This project is designed to introduce students to the basics of system programming, process management, and interaction with the kernel via a user-created command interpreter.

 ____
 ## Index
 ___
 ### Project Objectives

-The objectives of the project are:
+The goals of Minishell are:
-- Create a program that simulates a shell.
+- Emulate the basic functionality of a traditional UNIX shell.
+- Interpret commands entered by the user.
-- Handle errors and signals.
+- Implement error and signal handling.
-- Handle environment variables.
-- Handle local variables.
+- Manage environment and local variables.
-- Handle simple redirections (< and >).
+- Handle input/output redirections and pipes.
-- Handle pipes (|).

 ### Implemented Features

-The implemented features in this project are:
+In this version of Minishell, the following features have been implemented:
-- Handling errors and signals.
+- Basic command interpretation and execution.
-- Handling environment variables.
-- Handling local variables.
-- Handling simple redirections (< and >).
+- Error and signal management.
-- Handling advanced redirections (<< and >>).
+- Environment and local variables management.
+- Simple (<, >) and advanced (<<, >>) redirections.
-- Handling pipes (|).
+- Pipe mechanisms (|).
-- Handling the "echo" command.
-- Handling the "cd" command.
-- Handling the "env" command.
-- Handling the "export" command.
-- Handling the "unset" command.
-- Handling the "exit" command.
+- Built-in commands like `echo`, `cd`, `env`, `export`, `unset`, and `exit`.

 ### Non-Implemented Features

-The non-implemented features in this project are:
-- Handling the semi-colon command separator ;
+Some advanced features not covered include:
+- Complex chaining of commands with semicolons (;).

 ### Conclusion

-The Minishell project at École 42 was an excellent opportunity to put into practice the programming skills acquired throughout the curriculum.
-Handling errors and signals, environment variables, local variables, redirections, and pipes was a very enriching experience and helped to better understand how a shell works.

-___
+The Minishell project provides a hands-on approach to understanding the inner workings of a shell, teaching valuable skills in systems programming and process management.
+It's a critical step for students at École 42 to deepen their understanding of operating system fundamentals.

 ## Usage
 ___
 ### Instructions